ksharpe-byte/clinical-trial-trends/README.md

 Yes—some large companies, like GSK, Novartis, and Pfizer, sponsor many more trials than others.
 This means clinical research is often led by a small number of major sponsors.

 In summary:
 Clinical trials are increasing, especially in certain health areas and among larger sponsors.
 Trials with more participants are more likely to finish.
 To improve research, it would help to support a wider range of sponsors and conditions.
+In healthcare data analytics allows a depper understanding of patterns, to help optimise resource allocation.
+For example, the time series visualisation in Tableau on the distribution of trials per year, can be used to imrpove resource planning and allocation (e.g. staffing, facilities etc.).
+Additionally, forecasting future demand and spotting previous growth numbers.

 ## Dashboard Design
 A dashboard was created on Tableau to provide a comprehensive visualisation of Clinical Trial trends over the years.
 With a focus on enrollment numbers, sponsors, completion status and the overall distribution of Clinical Trials from 1984-2020.